AlexandrAnatoliev/project-euler/README.md

 </div>
 <br>

-After that you can copy and paste the URL to the your local machine with the command:
+After that you can copy and paste the URL to your local machine with the command:

 ```bash